 Studying abroad can be an amazing, eye-opening experience.
-If you hesitate whether to try it yourself it is probably because you do not know enough about it.
-I will hereby try to resolve your doubts by pointing out what it is all about.
+If you hesitate to try it yourself it is probably because you do not know enough about it.
+We will hereby try to resolve your doubts by explaining what it is all about.

-Another step in the preparation for the big day of leaving your home and facing your brand new life as a foreign student is reaching the destination.
+Another step in the preparation for the big day of leaving your home and facing your brand-new life as a foreign student is reaching the destination.
 The easiest way to do so is to go online and make an online booking of the flight ticket.
-Yet if your aiming at a less frequently visited place and the options you find online are dubious it is best to approach a travel agency who will help you find the right way of getting to your dream university.
+Yet if you’re aiming at a less frequently visited place and the options you find online are dubious it is best to approach a travel agency who will help you find the right way of getting to your dream university.
 They will also be helpful with international travel insurance and supplementary visa information.
-Nevertheless, if you still want to be self-sufficient, in order to do this properly you should not buy the plane ticket last minute.
-The right time to buy the tickets is more or less 3 months before the planned travel.
-The closer you get to the due date the fewer tickets there left are, hence the rising price.
+Nevertheless, if you still want to be self-sufficient, you should not buy the plane ticket last minute.
+The right time to buy the tickets is no less than 3 months before the planned travel.
+The closer you get to the due date, the fewer tickets will be left, hence the rising price.

-If you are concerned with the negative influence of the air travel on the environment you should consider taking a train.
+If you are concerned with the negative influence air travel causes the environment, you should consider taking a train.
 It is always a great adventure to travel by train and it is far less anonymous than taking a flight.
-In the journey you get to experience both the superficial change of the scenery and the undeniable culture clash.
-That is some pretty amazing combo!
+Throughout journey you get to experience both the superficial change of scenery and the undeniable culture clash.
+That is a pretty amazing combo!
 You should expect meeting locals who will be interested in you and your country of origin.
-Take snacks from home for kids and postcards for the older ones.
-And unlike your mother taught you: never say no to a candy from a stranger.
+Take snacks from home for kids and postcards for the elderly.
+And unlike what your mother taught you: never say no to candy offered by a stranger.
 It may be found very offensive in many cultures – google it!

-So as to prepare for not merely a train ride but the whole studying abroad experience, you should acquire some language skills.
+To prepare for not merely a train ride but the whole studying abroad experience, you should acquire some language skills.
 Knowing as little as “hello” and “goodbye” is a good start but it will not be enough for you to lead a normal life in a foreign country.
-If you are excited about the country you should express that by communicating it in the local language.
-This way you will not only gain local people’s trust and respect but also it will enable you to deeply experience the culture.
-Believe me, the language is the crucial skill you will get in this whole enterprise so do not waste this incredible opportunity!
+If you are excited about the country, you should express that by communicating it in the local language.
+This way you will not only gain local people’s trust and respect, but it will also enable you to deeply experience the culture.
+Believe me, language is a crucial skill you will benefit a lot from during the whole enterprise, so do not waste this incredible opportunity!

-It will be also helpful when looking for lodging.
-There are plenty of offers online and at the campus so it is up to you where you will stay.
-If you have a study abroad scholarship you may consider a student room or an apartment but staying close to other students is what is especially worth contemplating.
+It will also be helpful when looking for lodging.
+There will often be plenty of offers online and at the campus, so it is up to you where you want to stay.
+If you have a study abroad scholarship you may consider a student room or an apartment but staying close to other students is what is especially worth considering.
 Studying abroad is a wonderful opportunity to focus on your personal growth and expanding your horizons.
-Being exposed to as many various cultures as possible and befriending these completely different people is the way to do that.
+Being exposed to as many various cultures as possible and befriending these completely different people is a way to do that.

-If you still hesitate you should keep in mind not that studying abroad is not only an amazing adventure but also the numerous educational opportunities it may grant.
-The above are within your reach so challenge yourself and go for it!
+If you still hesitate, you should keep in mind that studying abroad is not only an amazing adventure but also consider the numerous educational opportunities it may grant.
+All of the above is within your reach so challenge yourself and go for it!